Business Risks

 Overview of Risk

-There are various causes including system failures, accidents, cyber-attacks, and acts of negligence by employees or third parties such as outsourcing contractors, that may result in system outage.
+There are various causes including system failures, accidents, cyber-attacks, and acts of negligence by employees or third parties such as outsourcing contractors that may result in system outage.
 This could lead to interruption of business activities, tampering with information, misuse or leakage.
 It could have a significant adverse effect on the group's operating results, financial condition, and social trust.

 Countermeasures

-The group has established the Otsuka Group Global Information Security Policy which outlines our basic approach to information management and security.
-We aim to ensure that all group companies recognize the importance of information management and security, and we strive to thoroughly disseminate its importance through education and training for our executives and employees.
-Also, in the form of countermeasures against various cyberattacks and related threats, the group is strengthening its security infrastructure and establishing processes for identification, defense, detection, response, and recovery across the group as a whole.
+The Otsuka group has established the “Otsuka Group Global Information Security Policy” which outlines our basic approach to information management and security.
+The group aims to ensure that all group companies recognize the importance of information management and security, and the group strives to thoroughly disseminate its importance through education and training for our executives and employees.
+Also, in the form of countermeasures against various cyberattacks and related threats, the group is strengthening its security infrastructure and establishing processes for governance, identification, defense, detection, response, and recovery across the group as a whole.
 In addition, we conduct security assessments for each group company, visualize the management situation, identify issues, and strive for continuous security enhancement through improvements.
 Meanwhile, a Computer Security Incident Response Team (CSIRT) has been established to enable responses to information security incidents.

 Global Business Operations